-I have just been diagnosed with breast cancer (11/14).
-As I begin this new adventure, I thought I'd journal some thoughts along the way.
+In 2014, I was diagnosed with breast cancer.
+The following is my journal of thoughts I had along the way.
 Hopefully, this page will help or give fellowship to other women going through cancer.
 If you have a cancer blog you'd like to share, add a link in the comment section below.
 Let's learn and survive together!

 11/19/14 I have to admit to say "I have cancer" seems at this time to be like saying "I have been abducted by space aliens".
 Maybe that is because I am in the "denial stage".
 But if it is, I don't mind the out-of-body surrealism of this mind set because it helps me dive into what needs to be done with a decent attitude.
 I'm ready to take on the task that lies ahead with a smile.
 Going for tests, meeting with doctors, and telling the news to family and friends has been smooth and easy running.
 Seeing people getting emotional over me is kind of weird.
 I understand what is going on and why people react the way they do, but I, personally, feel fine and in good humor.
 If my great attitude is because I am living in denial, then keep me living in La La Land through this whole event and wake me up when we're done!
 I believe that in all things in life we really have control over only one thing : our attitude.
 Whatever happens, we can choose to be happy or miserable.
 If the only thing I can control right now is my attitude, then why not choose to be happy and look for the silver linings in everything that happens?

 11/28/14 A co-worker gave me this quote below.
 I agree with the sentiment.